Write your book in Reedsy Studio. Try the beloved writing app for free today.

 Third person limited POV works well for showing how others' actions impact your viewpoint character.
 Because you can only share what your viewpoint character knows or guesses, other characters' actions keep all of their mystery.

-In limited third person, our guesses regarding what other characters’ private thoughts and motivations are become only as good as the narrating character’s ability to observe, describe and interpret.
+In limited third person, our guesses regarding other characters' private thoughts and motivations are only as good as the narrating character's ability to observe, describe and interpret.

 Example of effective tone in third person limited POV